Anapanasati: Contemplation of bodily phenomena

-Derivations of anapanasati are a core meditation practice in Theravada, Tiantai and Chan traditions of Buddhism as well as a part of many mindfulness programs.
-According to Anālayo, in both ancient and modern times anapanasati by itself is likely the most widely used Buddhist method for contemplating bodily phenomena.
+Derivations of anāpānasati are a core meditation practice in Theravada, Tiantai, and Chan traditions of Buddhism as well as a part of Western-based mindfulness programs.
+According to Anālayo, in both ancient and modern times anāpānasati by itself is likely the most widely used Buddhist method for contemplating bodily phenomena.

 The practice

-Anapanasati sutta
+Ānāpānasati sutta

-The mindfullness practice described in the Anapanasati Sutra is to go into the forest and sit beneath a tree and then to simply watch the breath:
+The mindfulness practice described in the Ānāpānasati Sutra is to go into the forest and sit beneath a tree and then to simply watch the breath:

 While inhaling and exhaling, the meditator practises: